Inspire EdVentures announces Virtual Summer Camp

+HIGH COUNTRY — As summer camps are canceled across the nation, Inspire EdVentures — in partnership with WAMY Community Action Center — is offering a virtual summer camp through Aug.
+14.

+WAMY typically hosts its Mountain Adventures Summer Day Camp at Cove Creek Elementary School during the summer.
+In what would've been its fifth year of operation, the summer camp usually attracts about 150 campers throughout the summer, said Emily Neff, the youth development director at WAMY.
+The summer camp could not take place this summer, but Neff said the organization wanted to stay connected to families and keep children involved.

-In the wake of the Coronavirus health crises, the founders of Inspire EdVentures — an educational travel organization that brings on average four groups to Belize each year to learn about the natural world – began to look for new learning opportunities to engage with their communities closer to home.
-In communication with WAMY, Inspire EdVentures became aware of many third to fifth graders who were without summer activities during their usual vacation.
-From this partnership came an idea: to combine Inspire EdVenture’s passion for science and learning with WAMY’s established presence in the High Country community.
-In mid-June, Inspire EdVenture’s first week of Virtual Summer Camp began.
+In the wake of the COVID-19 pandemic, the founders of Inspire EdVentures — an educational travel organization that brings on average four groups to Belize each year to learn about the natural world — began to look for new learning opportunities to engage with their communities closer to home.
+In partnership with WAMY, Inspire EdVenture’s combined its passion for science and learning with WAMY’s established presence in the High Country community.
+Inspire EdVenture’s began its first week of virtual summer camp in mid-June.

+The virtual summer camp is a program created for third to fifth graders, but is open to all ages, so children can find adventure, joy and discovery in the natural wonder of their own backyards.

+Jamie Kinner said the virtual summer camp is a great opportunity for her 9-year-old daughter and 7-year-old son to interact with other children they would typically see at camp as well as their counselors.
+Kinner encouraged other parents to take advantage of the virtual summer camp opportunity.

+"In this crazy world that we’re in right now, it might only be for a couple hours, but those couple hours are so beneficial to your children," Kinner said.
+"That’s two hours that my children are safe, having fun and enjoying what they’re doing."

-Inspire EdVentures’ Virtual Summer Camp isn’t just about finding new methods to share the group’s passion for adventure and learning – it’s also about finding new ways to give back to the community.
-As part of the Summer Camp program, Inspire EdVentures and WAMY are also providing meals to summer campers who depend on camp lunches to meet their daily nutrition requirements during the out-of-school period.
-The meal program reflects one of Inspire’s core values: creating a positive footprint in the communities they engage with, whether it be in Belize or North Carolina.
+Inspire EdVentures’ virtual summer camp also provides an opportunity to find new ways to give back to the community.
+As part of the summer camp program, Inspire EdVentures and WAMY are also providing meals via food boxes to summer campers who depend on camp lunches to meet their daily nutrition requirements during the out-of-school period.
+The meal program reflects one of Inspire’s core values — creating a positive footprint in the communities they engage with, whether it be in Belize or North Carolina.

+Neff said F.A.R.M Cafe and Stick Boy have provided weekly donations for the food boxes, and FaithBridge’s Casting Bread Ministries donated goods for a couple weeks as well.
+As of early July, the program was delivering food boxes to approximately 10 families with around 32 children served.

+While travel and in-person education may be impacted by the ongoing pandemic, Inspire EdVenture’s virtual summer camp program shows that learning, discovery and fun can continue even with traditional programs on hold.

 To learn how to sign up for a Virtual Summer Camp, click to inspire-edventures.com/virtual-summer-camp/.